 Where to get your translations done?

 Remember these few things in choosing your translation service provider.
-These are indicators that a translator or translation agency or company perfectly follows the USCIS translation requirements.
+These are indicators that a translator or translation agency or company perfectly follow the USCIS requirements.
 The right translation service provider must be:

 - Offering and providing certified and notarized translations to clients.